Status: Finished Airing

 So this is the third installment in the Blood franchise by Production I.G.
 Which is a great studio that had done some amazing things, but at the same time it's no stranger to failing miserably, as demonstrated by this particular anime.

-The story itself is very weak, because it lacks actual content and half of the episodes are semi episodic and even when they're not, they don't reveal any significant clue about the what the monsters are and what's underneath the surface here.
+The story itself is very weak, because it lacks actual content and a lot of the episodes are semi episodic and even when they're not, they don't reveal any significant clue about what the monsters are and what's underneath the surface here.
 That is except for the last two and a half episodes.
 That means you can basically watch the first 9 episodes and be none the wiser about what's taking place than you were in episode 1.
 In fact, you'll only have more questions (though not many since hardly anything happens that seems important).
-All you have happening in each episode is some boring dialogue or character interaction which hardly has any bearing on the plot (and none whatsoever on character development) and then it goes straight to the next monster battle.
+All you have happening in each episode is some boring dialogue or slice of life/school stuff.. which hardly has any bearing on the plot (and very little on character development) and then it goes straight to the next monster battle.

 It has a weak presentation and despite being a much shorter series it's pacing seems slower than Blood+'s pacing.
 At least in Blood+ you had 50 episodes in which things actually progress through out them, even if it was a little slow..
 Here you have a pointless monster of the week formula, boring dialogue and some minor clues here and there for 9 1/2 episodes and only the remaining 2 1/2 have the meat of the story.

-Oh and it ends with a cliffhanger, so you have to watch the sequel movie for the conclusion (which was so boring and mostly predictable, I nearly fell asleep watching it).
+Oh and it ends with a cliffhanger, so you have to watch the sequel movie for the conclusion (which was so boring, slow and mostly predictable, I nearly fell asleep watching it).

 The main character's name is Saya and she has different personalities in each Blood installment.
 One thing they have in common though is that they all have a badass monster hunter mode and a normal girl mode.